nicoduj/ImageClassification/README.md

 A model that use dorpout only on the activation layer

 2. SecondModel.py
-A model that use dropout on each layer
+A model that use dropout on each layer, and class weights representation (can be of use if classes are not equivalentaly representated).

 ## References